doctrine/phpcr-odm-documentation/en/reference/introduction.rst

 You can move a document to a different path with the ``move`` method.
 Alternatively, you can assign a different Parent and/or Nodename to move by assignment.
-The later is for example handy with Symfony2 forms.
+The latter is for example handy with Symfony2 forms.

 .. code-block:: php